spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 1. Obtain the credentials from your Azure app.
 Refer to [Get the Azure Credentials Required to Connect Commitments to Spot Products]()
 2. Create or edit a stateful node.
 See [Manage Stateful Nodes](https://docs.spot.io/managed-instance/azure/tutorials/manage?id=manage-stateful-nodes).
-3. In the Availability settings, next to Utilize RIs/SPs, click **Add permission**.
+3. In the Availability settings area, next to Utilize RIs/SPs, click **Add permission**.

     <img width="600" src="https://github.com/user-attachments/assets/cab63ab7-ef89-482f-8758-05a64379aaef" />